 The notion of clause type

-I have worked extensively on the notion of clause type, mostly in collaboration with Paul Portner (Georgetown).
-Our joint work began as an attempt to give precise theoretical content to notions that are commonly used by linguists, and yet still escape a precise characterization – for example, what makes a clause a declarative, interrogative, exclamative, or imperative.
-We published a number of papers on the syntax and semantics of exclamatives.
-It was funded by a two-year NSF grant ("Clause Types: Form and Force in Grammatical Theory", BCS-0234278) and led to a number of presentations and publications.
+I have worked extensively on the notion of clause type, mostly in collaboration with Paul Portner (Georgetown) and Miok Pak (George Washington University).
+Paul and I started our collaboration by attempting to give precise theoretical content to notions that are commonly used by linguists, and yet still escape a precise characterization – for example, what makes a clause a declarative, interrogative, exclamative, or imperative.
+We published a number of papers on the syntax and semantics of exclamatives (funded by a two-year NSF grant ("Clause Types: Form and Force in Grammatical Theory", BCS-0234278).
+Paul, Miok and I have been investigating various aspects of the syntax and semantics of imperatives, how the grammar encodes information on the relation between speaker and addressee.
+Our most recent paper on the topic, The speaker-addressee relation at the syntax-semantics interface, was published in the March 2019 issue of Language.
 Working with the small research group that the grant allowed us to create has been one of the most rewarding experiences of my academic life.

 In my earlier work, I have investigated in depth the syntactic representation of sentential negation.
 I have examined Romance varieties, carrying out a detailed comparison of varieties that include not only the more widely spoken and well studied languages (like Italian and French), but also several varieties that are spoken in small communities and have not yet been extensively investigated (the so- called "dialects" of Northern Italy and Southern France).
 By comparing minimally different varieties, it is possible to construct sentences that are the same in all respects, except for the expression of sentential negation.
 This has allowed me to conduct an in-depth investigation of the structural position of the markers of sentential negation, and to examine the effect that their position has on other aspects of grammar.
 This work has led to several publications, including my 1997 book with Oxford University Press, Negation and Clausal Structure: A Comparative Study of Romance Languages.